godotengine/godot/modules/game_help/Terrain3D/doc/docs/texture_prep.md

 ### Why can't we just use regular textures?
 Why is this so difficult / impossible to do?

+Regular textures are now supported from v0.9.1.
+However if you want a realistic terrain with height blending and roughness, you need to channel pack textures.

 We provide easy, [5-step instructions](#channel-pack-textures-with-gimp) that take less than 2 minutes once you're familiar with the process.

 Channel packing is a very common task done by professional game developers.
 Every pro asset pack you've used has channel packed textures.
 When you download texture packs from websites, they provide individual textures so you can pack them how you want.
 They are not intended to be used individually!

 We want high performance games, right?
 Then, we need to optimize our systems for the graphics hardware.
-The shader can retrieve four channels RGBA from a texture at once.
+A shader can retrieve four channels RGBA from a texture at once.
 Albedo and normal textures only have RGB.
 Thus, reading Alpha is free, and a waste if not used.
 So, we put height / roughness in the Alpha channel.

 Efficiency is also why we want power of 2 textures.